Error Correction for Message Streams

 \section{Abstract}

-In a streaming algorithm, Bob receives an input $x \in \{0,1\}^n$ via a stream and must compute a function $f$ in low space.
-However, this function may be fragile to errors in the input stream.
-In this work, we investigate what happens when the input stream is corrupted.
-Our main result is an encoding of the incoming stream so that Bob is still able to compute any such function $f$ in low space when a constant fraction of the stream is corrupted.
+In the setting of error correcting codes, Alice wants to send a message $x \in \{0,1\}^n$ to Bob via an encoding $\enc(x)$ that is resilient to error.
+In this work, we investigate the scenario where Bob is a \emph{low space} decoder.
+More precisely, he receives Alice's encoding $\enc(x)$ bit-by-bit and desires to compute some function $f(x)$ in low space.
+A generic error-correcting code does not accomplish this because decoding is a very global process and requires at least linear space.
+Locally decodable codes partially solve this problem as they allow Bob to learn a given bit of $x$ in low space, but not compute a generic function $f$.

-More precisely, we describe an encoding function $\enc(x)$ of length $\poly(n)$ so that for any streaming algorithm $A$ that on input $x$ computes $f(x)$ in space $s$, there is an explicit streaming algorithm $B$ that computes $f(x)$ in space $s \cdot \polylog(n)$ as long as there were not more than $\frac14 - \eps$ fraction of (adversarial) errors in the input stream $\enc(x)$.
+Our main result is an encoding and decoding procedure where Bob is still able to compute any such function $f$ in low space when a constant fraction of the stream is corrupted.
+More precisely, we describe an encoding function $\enc(x)$ of length $\poly(n)$ so that for any decoder (streaming algorithm) $A$ that on input $x$ computes $f(x)$ in space $s$, there is an explicit decoder $B$ that computes $f(x)$ in space $s \cdot \polylog(n)$ as long as there were not more than $\frac14 - \eps$ fraction of (adversarial) errors in the input stream $\enc(x)$.

 \pagenumbering{roman}

 \pagenumbering{arabic}